Junior Counsellor Program

 Completing the program will make each participant more competitive in terms of being selected for volunteer or staff opportunities.
 We will see the skills necessary to succeed in the camp context.
 As campers, we don’t have many opportunities to see those skills in action.

-At the end of the Junior Counsellor program, we will give each participant an understanding of what we see as their strengths and areas of improvement and recommend an appropriate next step.
+At the end of the Junior Counsellor program, we will give each participant an understanding of what we see as their strengths and areas of improvement (if any) and recommend an appropriate next step.

 Can I apply to volunteer or Staff Member without completing this program?